MariusLang/node-red-contrib-trashschedule/README.md

 |```checkNextThree```    |return next three trashschedule event|

 ### Output
-Every hour the node returns the next trashschedule event.
+Every hour the node returns the next trashschedule event (output 1) and next three trashschedule events (output 2).
 It returns the trashschedule events as an object.
 If there isn't a trashschedule event available you will receive the payload "Trashschedule events outdated".
+The next three trashschedule events are packed into an array.

 |key  |value                 |
 |-----|----------------------|
 |name |event's name          |